danijeldragicevic/compress-decompress-jsons-rest-service/README.md

 Mule4 example app.
 Able to receive and produce compressed files.

 Service is able to:
-- receive payload as plain JSON file and store it to the local directory as compressed file and
+- receive JSON data, compress it to ZIP format and store in local file;
-- receive payloas as compressed JSON file and store it to the local directory as uncompressed file.
+- receive zipped data, decompress it to JSON format and store in local file.

 # Technology
 - RAML 1.0